 Venoco has submitted its proposed Revised PRC 421 Recommissioning Project (originally submitted in May 2004 and subsequently amended and revised in May 2013) for consideration by the Commission.
 The Project proposes to resume oil and gas production from Well 421-2 utilizing the existing infrastructure currently in place (Well 421-2, Pier 421-2, and the EOF).
 Production from PRC 421 is estimated to continue for 20 years.
-Specific Project components include the following:
+Project components include the following.

-- A new electrical submersible pump (ESP) deep inside the casing (approximately 2,000 feet below ground level) of Well 421-2 and associated stainless steel equipment enclosures. - A new power cable from the EOF to Pier 421-2 to power metering, well instrumentation, and the ESP and control systems. - Installation of well safety equipment. - Connecting piping and installation of a pig launcher connection. - Production metering and process monitoring equipment within the EOF. - Provisions for process monitoring and control between Pier 421-2 and the EOF. - New wood-plank decking and replacement railings on and around the perimeter of the Pier 421-2 deck for safety and aesthetic purposes. - A communication system, including a cable between Pier 421-2 and the EOF. - A surveillance camera mounted on Pier 421-2 that would monitor the piers and would provide live video feed displayed in the EOF Control Room. - One new 3-inch flowline (to be installed inside the upgraded existing 6-inch line) connecting Pier 421-2 to the EOF commingling with oil production from Platform Holly for oil processing. - Reactivation of Well 421-2.
+- A new electrical submersible pump (ESP) deep inside the casing (approximately 2,000 feet below ground level) of Well 421-2 and associated stainless steel equipment enclosures. - A new power cable from the EOF to Pier 421-2 to power metering, well instrumentation, and the ESP and control systems. - Installation of well safety equipment. - Connecting piping and installation of a pig launcher connection. - Production metering and process monitoring equipment within the EOF. - Provisions for process monitoring and control between Pier 421-2 and the EOF. - New wood-plank decking and replacement railings on and around the perimeter of the Pier 421-2 deck for safety and aesthetic purposes.

+- A communication system, including a cable between Pier 421-2 and the EOF. - A surveillance camera mounted on Pier 421-2 that would monitor the piers and would provide live video feed displayed in the EOF Control Room. - One new 3-inch flowline (to be installed inside the upgraded existing 6inch line) connecting Pier 421-2 to the EOF commingling with oil production from Platform Holly for oil processing. - Reactivation of Well 421-2.

-The proposed Project also includes processing of produced oil/gas/water emulsion at the EOF where it would commingle with oil emulsion from Platform Holly.
+The proposed Project also includes processing of an average of 150 BOPD of produced oil/gas/water emulsion at the EOF where it would commingle with oil emulsion from Platform Holly.
+The EOF is operating as a legal nonconforming use pursuant to City of Goleta Municipal Code, and processing at the EOF requires City approval.

 Processing oil at the EOF would result in the decommissioning and removal of Well 421-1 and Pier 421-1 as they would no longer be needed for processing the oil or for produced water injection.
-Venoco would submit to Commission staff for review and consent to its proposal for Well 421-1 decommissioning and abandonment of Well 421-1 and associated facilities, including Pier 421-1, within 90 days of receipt of all permits required for the recommissioning of PRC 421 using the EOF for processing.
+Venoco would submit to Commission staff for review and consent to its proposal for Well 421-1 decommissioning and abandonment of Well 421-1 and associated facilities, including Pier 421-1, within 90 days of receipt of all permits required for the recommissioning of Well 421-2 using the EOF for processing.